 Distally heritable transcriptomic signatures reflected variation in composition of adipose tissue and islets

 The interpretation of global genetic influences on gene expression and phenotype is potentially more challenging than the interpretation and translation of local genetic influences, as genetic effects cannot be localized to individual gene variants or transcripts.
 However, there are global patterns across the loadings that can inform mechanism.
-For example, heritable variation in cell type composition can be derived from transcript loadings.
-We observed above that immune activation in the adipose tissues was an important driver of obesity in the DO population.
-To determine whether this is reflected as an increase in macrophages in adipose tissue, we compared loadings of cell-type specific genes in adipose tissue (Methods).
-The mean loading of macrophage-specific genes was significantly greater than 0 (Fig. 8A), indicating that obese mice were genetically predisposed to have high levels of macrophage infiltration in adipose tissue in response to the high-fat, high-sugar diet.
+For example, heritable variation in cell type composition can be inferred from transcript loadings.
+We observed above that immune activation in the adipose tissues was a highly enriched process correlating with obesity in the DO population.
+For example, in humans, it has been extensively observed that macrophage infiltration in adipose tissue is a marker for obesity and metabolic disease [REF].
+To determine whether the immune pathway activation reflected a heritable change in cell composition in adipose tissue in DO mice, we compared loadings of cell-type specific genes in adipose tissue (Methods).
+Consistent with human results, the mean loading of macrophage-specific genes was significantly greater than 0 (Fig. 8A), indicating that obese mice were genetically predisposed to have high levels of macrophage infiltration in adipose tissue in response to the high-fat, high-sugar diet.
+Loading for marker genes for other cell types were not statistically different from zero, indicating that changes in the abundance of those cell types is not a mediator of metabolic index.

 HDMA results translate to humans.
 A. Distribution of loadings for cell-type-specific transcripts in adipose tissue.
 B. Distribution of loadings for cell-type-specific transcripts in pancreatic islets (green).
 C. Null distributions for the mean loading of randomly selected transcripts in each cell type compared with the observed mean loading of each group of transcripts (red asterisk).
 D. Predictions of metabolic phenotypes in four adipose transcription data sets downloaded from GEO.
 In each study the obese/diabetic patients were predicted to have greater metabolic disease than the lean/non-diabetic patients based on the HDMA results from DO mice.